CsBigDataHub/working-with-vim/pages/operators.md

 # Operators

-Here are a some basic operators, combine these with [motions](/working-with-vim/basic-motions/) to edit text:
+Here are some basic operators, these are combined with [motions](/working-with-vim/basic-motions/) to edit text:

 `y`
 : Yank (copy)